Area-53-Robotics/Intro-To-Robotics/docs/software/git/remote-repo.md

 ## Acquiring a Remote Repo

 This can be done with clone.
 This will create a copy of that repository in a new directory on your computer.
-This only copy the code for the remote repository's current active branch, but it will create remote-tracking branches for the rest of the branches.
+This only copies the code for the remote repository's current active branch, but it will create remote-tracking branches for the rest of the branches.

 <!--TODO: image-->

 ## Interacting with a Remote Repository

+You never interact with other remote repositories, the remote repo always acts as a middle man.

 An important thing to remember is that a remote repo is not a direct mirror of the local ones.
 It will not automatically update as changes are made in local repositories.
 If you want to interact with the repo, you must do so manually and explicitly.

 ### Fetch

-Fetching will grab all of the metadata from the remote repository, and update your local repository with it.
-This includes information on branches and commit history.
+Fetching will only fetch the refs from the remote repository, not the objects.
+This gives your local repository all of the latest information on what commits and branches there are in the remote repository.
+This will not actually integrate these changes into your local repository, it will just make it aware of them.

 <!--prettier-ignore-->
 !!! note